AGENTS.md

 AGENTS.md — a simple, open format for guiding coding agents.
 Create, share, and discover agent implementations across languages and frameworks.

-Why AGENTS.md?
+What's AGENTS.md?

-How to Use AGENTS.md
+How to Set Up AGENTS.md

 AGENTS.md Structure